 4. Colourful language

-This is especially helpful in radio interviews, when you really have to grab the listener’s attention
+This is especially helpful in radio interviews, to try to paint pictures with words, so that you really grab the listener’s attention

 5. Case studies & examples